-The flow gauge attachment point and the fire sprinkler inlet can be housed in the enclosure (see 5.4.3).
-The enclosure shall be labelled FIRE SPRINKLER INLET - KEEP CLEAR and HYDRANT INLET - KEEP CLEAR, in lettering at least 50 mm high.

-The flow test outlet shall be labelled HYDRANT TEST POINT - NOT FOR FIRE SERVICE USE in lettering 25 mm high.
+The flow gauge attachment point and the fire sprinkler inlet may be housed in the enclosure (see 5.4.3) The enclosure shall be labelled 'FIRE SPRINKLER INLET - KEEP CLEAR ', and 'HYDRANT INLET - KEEP CLEAR' respectively, in lettering at least 50 mm high.
+The flow test outlet shall be labelled 'HYDRANT TEST POINT - NOT FOR FIRE SERVICE USE' in lettering 25mm high.